-KIRKUK, Iraq: A suicide car bomb followed by an assault by grenade-throwing gunmen on a police headquarters in a disputed ethnically mixed city in north Iraq killed 30 people on Sunday.
+KIRKUK: A suicide car bomb followed by an assault by grenade-throwing gunmen on the police headquarters in a disputed ethnically mixed city in north Iraq killed 30 people yesterday.

 The vehicle that was detonated in central Kirkuk had been painted to make it look like a police car, and the militants who sought to seize the compound were dressed as policemen, witnesses said.

-The attack shattered a relative calm in Iraq, which has been grappling with a political crisis pitting Prime Minister Nuri al-Maliki against his erstwhile government partners amid weeks of ongoing protests calling for him to resign, all less than three months before key provincial elections.
+The attack shattered a relative calm in Iraq, which has been grappling with a political crisis pitting Prime Minister Nouri Al Maliki against his erstwhile government partners amid weeks of ongoing protests calling for him to resign, all less than three months before key provincial elections.

 They threw multiple grenades as they sought to reach the building, but were killed before they could get there, witnesses said.